AndyB-WHG/sports-event-planner/README.md

 - Quick Search Input Box - prompts users to search for a team or competition of interest.
 Aids first time visitors providing an easy, intuitive first step.
 - Quick Search button - highlighted in green for subconscious positive affirmation of use.
 - Loading GIF - appears during initial page load whilst suggestions are loaded from the linked API - suggestions then populate the Quick Search Input Box to help the user with potential searches.
-- Logo/text - a Sir Alex Ferguson logo is also placed on the top right of each page.
-This gives the context that the website is about him.

 ### Hero Image Section:
 - Emotive atmospheric image of a packed sports stadium used to invoke positivity, excitement and urgency.